yittens/yittens/README.md

 ![](https://raw.githubusercontent.com/yittens/info/main/starl.gif)

-i try to be laidback but i'm a little autistic so uh bear with me. (｡•́‿•̀｡)
+i try to be laidback but i'm a little autistic so uh bear with me (｡•́‿•̀｡)

 ---

 ###  **not comfortable adding people 15 or under**
-talking doesn't bother me, just no weird jokes (╯°□°）╯︵ ┻━┻ im an adult so im heavily wary around kids !!
+• talking doesn't bother me, just no weird jokes (╯°□°）╯︵ ┻━┻
+• im an adult so im heavily wary around kids !!

 ---

 ###  **blunt + dry**
-if you're upset by something i said let me know
+• if you're upset by something i said let me know

 ---

-###  idm c+h but i'll move away if i wanna.
+###  idm c+h but i might move  (▰˘︹˘▰)
-(▰˘︹˘▰)
-im not always sitting still as i move around the map a lot, its not you its me
+• im not always sitting still as i move around the map a lot, its not you its me

 ---

 ### ♡ **ship ints are okay if you're a friend** ♡
-this includes any fandoms im in
+• this includes any fandoms im in

 ---